ZAKARK0/ThePuzzleGame/readme.md

 This project is a puzzle game implemented in Python using the Pygame library.
-It allows players to solve puzzles by arranging shuffled pieces to form a complete image. the project also runs 2 additional programs , both use file handling and datetime and one uses sorting algorithm which is the leaderboard algorithm that sorts the players based on time timers deals with user input and error handling if the input is empty the main function has all sorts of functionalities and file handling methods
+It allows players to solve puzzles by arranging shuffled pieces to form a complete image. the project also runs 2 additional programs , both use file handling and datetime and one

+uses sorting algorithm,which is the leaderboard algorithm that sorts the players based on time

+timers deals with user input and error handling if the input is empty and also does string manipulation to join the name and time together and write them into leaderboard.txt

+data structures were used to define the grid and save positions of pieces and pygame and tkinter were mainly used to visualize data , which in this project is the game itself the main function has all sorts of functionalities and file handling methods

 ## Installation